chaunceygardiner/weewx-loopdata/docs/configuration.md

 Fresh installs add the following `[LoopData]` section to weewx.conf.
-Since 6.11.3 each section and option in it arrives with a comment saying what it is for; the block below strips those, so it is the values a fresh install writes, not the shape of the text.
-There is no fields line: the [sample report's instrument panel](sample-skin.html) declares the fields it reads in its own `skin.conf`, as every live page does — see [Declaring fields](declaring-fields.html).
+Since 6.11.3 each section and option in it arrives with a comment saying what it is for; the block below strips those prose comments, so it is the values a fresh install writes, not the shape of the text.
+The `#` marks are not prose, though, and are shown: an option that only selects a default now arrives commented out, so that the value LoopData itself supplies — including a better one a later release may bring — is the one that applies.
+There is no fields line: the
+[sample report's instrument panel](sample-skin.html) declares the fields it reads in its own `skin.conf`, as every live page does — see [Declaring fields](declaring-fields.html).
 Upgrading installs keep whatever